World News

 SPAIN: The modernisation of the cooling infrastructure at the Madrid HQ of sustainable infrastructure solutions company Acciona is said to have delivered a 70% reduction in energy consumption.

-The project, carried out by Vertiv, projected a return on investment in approximately three years, while maintaining full operational continuity.
+The contract, carried out by Vertiv, projected a return on investment in approximately three years, while maintaining full operational continuity.

 Following a proactive assessment by Vertiv’s service team, opportunities were identified to further enhance the performance of cooling units that had been operating reliably for over a decade.
 The goal was clear: increase energy efficiency and available capacity without disrupting operations or compromising availability.